Frequently Asked Questions (FAQs)

 - An undergraduate GPA of at least a 3.2 & a BCPM GPA of at least a 3.0.

-Classes for the Modern Anatomical Sciences program will begin at the end of July.
+Classes for the Modern Anatomical Sciences program will begin in late August.

 An applicant’s FAFSA can be submitted prior to application but it is not required for a completed application.

 Yes, some of the curriculum in Modern Anatomical Sciences is taken alongside NEOMED’s medical students.
-Specifically, you will share your Foundations of Human Development, Human Structure, Physiological Basis of Medicine, and Medical Neuroscience classes with first-year medical students.
+Specifically, you will share your anatomy, histology, embryology, physiology, and neurobiology coursework with first-year medical students.

 - General Radiology (X-Rays)